this cause for concern?

 - bleeding between periods

-In men Causes that affect men only
+that affect men only

 Some causes of lower left abdominal pain only affect men.
 These conditions may be more serious or need medical attention.
 Pain can also develop on the right side of the abdomen in these cases.

 An inguinal hernia is the result of fat or a portion of the small intestine pushing through a weak area in a man’s lower abdomen.
 This type of hernia is much less common in women.